gabejoseph/test_case/README.md

 ## Known Issues / Next Steps

-- No e2e or integration tests yet.
+- Basic unit and integration tests are implemented using Jest and React Testing Library (see `__tests__`), but no e2e tests yet.
+- Basic professional styling has been added using CSS for a modern card layout.
 - No production build script.
 - No deployment configuration.
 - No authentication or authorization.